munibmesinovic/DynaGraph/README.md

 The dataset samples are located in the Data folder and are loaded in the notebook accordingly.
 The ones for MIMIC-III are labeled with an 'X' in the title.
 The numbers at the end correspond to the respective seeds under which the data splits were generated.

 The pre-trained models for the benchmarks are in the models folder.
-Due to the size limitations, we only include one of the seed runs, but can provide more if requested.
+Due to the size limitations, we only include one of the seed runs: 1992 on eICU.

 ## Interpretability